POeticPotatoes/Truffle/README.md

 4. Retrieving, updating and inserting values into a table with direct mapping from created models

 These functions may be utilised by instantiation and/or extension of Truffle's classes that allow for the flexible retrieval and modification of data.

+## Installation
+A nuget package for this library has yet to be set up, but it may still be added to your dotnet projects manually:

+1. Install the `System.Data.SqlClient` nuget package
+2. Clone this repository into your project

 ## Technologies
 * Dotnet version: 6.0